techbuktu/DigiSouq/README.md

 * Using JWT for all-round authentication instead of DRF's TokenAuthentication implementation.
 See [DRF-SimpleJWT](https://github.com/davesque/django-rest-framework-simplejwt) for a viable option.

 * Writing both backend and frontend functional and unit tests.
 For a detailed coverage of TDD in Python, see Harry Percival's ["Test-Driven Development with Python"](http://www.obeythetestinggoat.com/) book.
-(It's actually a tour of Web Development best practices and practical walkthroughs from your first line of code to settings up a CI/CD system.
+(This book is more than just a coverage of TDD in Python.
+It's actually a tour of Web Development best practices and practical walkthroughs from your first line of code to settings up a CI/CD system.
 I **highly recommend** this book.)

 ### The Frontend:
 You can improve the React frontend app by: